Rosetta A. Ferguson

-Rosetta A. Ferguson (July 1, 1920 – November 18, 2015) was a politician in Michigan, USA.
+Rosetta A. Ferguson (née Sexton; July 1, 1920 – November 18, 2015) was a politician in Michigan, USA.

 Early life

 Ferguson was born on July 1, 1920, in Florence, Mississippi, to parents Gaberil Sexton and Earnie Sexton.

 Education

 Ferguson attended public schools in New Orleans and Detroit.
 She later attended Detroit Institute of Technology.

 Career

 In 1961, Ferguson was a candidate in the primary for the position of delegate to Michigan state constitutional convention from Wayne County 5th district.
 On November 4, 1964, she was elected to the Michigan House of Representatives where she represented the 9th district from January 13, 1965, to 1972.
 On November 7, 1972, she was again elected to the Michigan house of representatives where she represented the 20th district from January 10, 1973, to 1978.
-She pushed for more coverage of ethnic history in textbooks.
+She advocated for more coverage of ethnic history in textbooks.
 She was known for her opposition to drugs, especially marijuana legalization, and abortion.
 In an incident in 1977, on the house floor, Ferguson threw a glass ashtray at state representative Perry Bullard, which hit him in the head.